MicrosoftDocs/dynamics365smb-docs/business-central/across-how-create-sandbox-environment.md

 Your administrator can create sandbox environments in the [administration center](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments?toc=/dynamics365/business-central/toc.json), but if you want to quickly test something, you can create a sandbox environment from inside [!INCLUDE [prodshort](includes/prodshort.md)].

 > [!NOTE]
 > Technically, sandbox environments are very different from production environments, even if your administrator creates a sandbox that includes production data.
-You cannot use a sandbox for benchmarking, for example.
+You cannot use a sandbox for benchmarking, and you cannot request a database export, for example.
 If you want to create a sandbox for benchmarking, your administrator can create a dedicated production environment in the administration center.
-For more information, see [Managing Environments](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments).
+For more information, see [Types of environments](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments#types-of-environments).

 ## To create a sandbox environment in your [!INCLUDE [prodshort](includes/prodshort.md)]